mgroves/EmpiriCall/README.md

 # Quick Start

-There are only 4 easy steps to get EmpiriCall running right now.
+There are only 4 steps to get EmpiriCall running right now.

 1. Add a reference to EmpiriCall.
 You'll also want an EmpiriCall data provider like EmpiriCall.Data.SQLServer (technically not required, you could write your own).
 Once I get EmpiriCall on NuGet, then you've probably already done this.